ShwayW/CMPUT404-assignment-css-hell/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Author: Shuwei Wang
+Author: Shuwei Wang &nbsp
-CCID: shuwei4
+CCID: shuwei4 &nbsp
-student #: 1576835
+student #: 1576835 &nbsp

 Assignment: CSS Hell
 ====================